 Sometimes video editing can be a stressful job and might lead you to second guess your work.
 It is a good idea to step back sometimes and restart with a fresh, energized frame of mind.
-For instance, you might feel stuck when sitting at your desk for six hours looking at your screen.
+For instance, you might feel stuck sitting at your desk for six hours looking at your screen.
 It might look like you have focused too much on it, and the output is not that productive.
-Take a break for a few hours or even a few days, if necessary, and start again with a fresh mind.
+If necessary, take a break for a few hours or even a few days, and start again with a fresh mind.

 Your video editing experience should be fun, whether you use YouTube editor or a third-party app.
 If you are looking for another YouTube video editor, check out InVideo.
 The app creates hassle-free videos and consists of thousands of free templates.